 During each semester, Fellows are funded to work on their research with their faculty mentors.
 The fellowship is considered to be a replacement for campus employment and should take up approximately eight hours per week (including fellowship meetings, etc).
 Fellows who wish to study away may do so as long as a mode of frequent communication has been established with the program coordinator and with the faculty mentor.
 Fellows may work on projects of their own initiative or on some component of their mentor’s research.
 Research activities might include reading and keeping an annotated bibliography or reading journal, writing research papers, working as a research assistant or in a lab, or assistance in course development.
 The nature of the work should be negotiated between the fellow and the mentor with the goal of helping the fellow develop graduate level research skills.
 The nature of the work should be negotiated between the fellow and their mentor with the goal of helping the fellow develop graduate level research skills.
 A senior fellow wishing to write an honors thesis may combine the two research projects with the expectation that the fellowship would allow for extra time to be spent on the thesis.

 Throughout the year, P.I.E. organizes workshops, lectures, meetings, and gatherings with mentors.
-We hold required monthly meetings in Hardy House to announce and discuss program activities, to share research experiences, and to discuss the graduate school application process.
+We hold required monthly meetings at the P.I.E. office on the 3rd floor of 57 Spring Street to announce and discuss program activities, to share research experiences, and to discuss the graduate school application process.
 These meetings are essential in maintaining the “research community” that begins to develop over the summer.
 In the fall of each year, we travel to the MMUF Northeast Regional Conference, where MMUF fellows have an opportunity to meet colleagues from other area colleges.

 Northeast Regional Conference